 - do not eat undercooked or raw poultry or duck

 - do not eat raw eggs

 The seasonal flu vaccine doesn't protect against bird flu.

-Symptoms of bird flu
+Symptoms of bird flu in humans

 The main symptoms of bird flu can appear very quickly and include: